LEGAL AI:

 11:45 AM - 12:30 PM

-Turning Lawyers into Innovators
+Turning Lawyers Into Innovators

 Jake Weiner, Head of Business Development, Harvey